JMNocquet/jmnocquet.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a researcher from the French National Institute for Sustainable Development ([IRD](https://en.ird.fr/)).
-I work at [Geoazur]([Geoazur](https://geoazur.oca.eu) and [IPGP](http://www.ipgp.fr).
+I work at [Geoazur](https://geoazur.oca.eu) and [IPGP](http://www.ipgp.fr).

 Research interests
 ======

-I use spatial geodesy, mostly high precision GNSS to understand the short term behaviour of faults.
+I use spatial geodesy to understand the short term behaviour of faults, before, during and after earthquakes.

 Current Projects
 ======